 Music to practice to

-These are some of the mixes which have proved most popular on 8 tracks.
-I have no idea why these are listened to disproportionately more than the others.
+These are some of the mixes which proved most popular on 8tracks.
+I have no idea why these were listened to disproportionately more than the others.